Canon de 65 M (montagne) modele 1906

 The Canon de 65 M modele 1906 where M stands for "montagne", or briefly 65 mm Mle 1906 where "mle" stands for "modèle", was a French mountain gun which entered service with the régiments d'artillerie de montagne in 1906 and was one of the first soft-recoil guns in service.
 The carriage of the Mle 1906 was hinged and could be broken down into four mule loads for transport.
 By 1939, the weapon was generally used as an infantry support gun.
-After 1940, the Germans would use these as 6,5 cm GebK 221(f).
-The gun was also used by Israel (in 1948 Arab–Israeli War as Napoleonchik), Albania, Poland and Greece.
+After 1940, the Germans used the guns as the 6,5 cm GebK 221(f).
+The gun was also used by Israel in 1948 Arab–Israeli War as Napoleonchik, and by Albania, Poland and Greece.

 Combat history

 France

 During World War I the French Armée d’Orient used the Mle 1906 against the forces of the Central Powers in the mountains of Macedonia.
 There were 72 Mle 1906 guns in service in the Balkans theatre during the allied breakout from the Salonica bridgehead on September 15–29, 1918.
 The initial success of this allied offensive led Bulgaria to capitulate on October 9, 1918, later in October 1918 Serbia was liberated and lastly Austria-Hungary capitulated in November 1918 when faced with invasion from Italian forces from the south.

 Still in service with the French Army in 1939-1940, a few were taken over by the Wehrmacht, as 6,5 cm Gebirgskanone 221 (f).